bkentropy/xkcd-updater/README.md

 Then checks what entries have been saved in the db and/or posted to hipchat already.

+## Basic breakdown:
+* get the RSS feed (include the optional modifed since flag)
+* for each entry check if link is in DB
+  * check if in db
+    * if in db and not posted
+      * post to hipchat and update posted status
+  * if not in db at all
+    * insert into db, post it and update posted status

 Use crontab to add job:
 `crontab -e`